 - In the 2016-2017 school year, Mexican composers Samuel Pascoe and Rodrigo Cadet will spend four weeks over the course of three visits with elementary, high school, and community choral singers, exploring Mexican cultural and choral music traditions.

-- The program will culminate in the creation of new music compositions by our composers-in-residence, premiered at the ¡Cantaré!
-Community Concerts at Ordway Concert Hall on May 2, 2017 at 6 pm and 8 pm.
+- The program will culminate in the creation of new music compositions by our composers-in-residence, premiered at the VocalEssence ¡Cantaré!
+Community Concert at Ordway Concert Hall in St. Paul on May 2, 2017 at 7 pm.
 Selected works will be published through VocalEssence Music Press.

 - Extending across the country for the first time, VocalEssence supports Chicago a cappella as they implement ¡Cantaré! with Rodrigo Cadet in the Chicago metro area, which will premiere new choral works at the ¡Cantaré!
 Chicago Community Concert on May 12, 2017 at Rockefeller Chapel.

 - VocalEssence will provide partner schools with a map of Mexico, a toolbox of Mexican folk art, a teacher resource guide and companion CD to address social, historical and cultural contexts of Mexican choral music that teachers can use as a springboard for integration into the school curriculum before, between and after residencies.

 - Evaluation is an important component of the program, as VocalEssence builds upon the evaluation tools developed by UpFront Consulting to ensure greatest student impact.